airtlab/machine-learning-for-quality-prediction-in-plastic-injection-molding/readme.md

 - [results](results/), including a spreadsheet ("Results.ods") with the results got by each classifier in the quality prediction of the 1451 plastic road lenses available in the dataset, using a stratified 5-fold cross validation scheme.

 - [images](images/), including the images used in this readme file.

+## Data and Source code release agreement

+The dataset and the source code of the experiments are freely released for research and educational purposes.
+Please cite as
+- Polenta, A.; Tomassini, S.; Falcionelli, N.; Contardo, P.; Dragoni, A.F.; Sernani, P. A Comparison of Machine Learning Techniques for the Quality Classification of Molded Products.
+Information 2022, 13, 272. <https://doi.org/10.3390/info13060272>

+Bibtex entry:

+	 @article{Polenta2022,
+	   author = {Polenta, Andrea and Tomassini, Selene and Falcionelli, Nicola and Contardo, Paolo and Dragoni, Aldo Franco and Sernani, Paolo}, title = {A Comparison of Machine Learning Techniques for the Quality Classification of Molded Products}, journal = {Information},
+	   volume = {13},
+	   year = {2022},
+	   number = {6},
+	   article-number = {272},
+	   doi = {10.3390/info13060272}
+	}

+The paper is open access and available here: <https://www.mdpi.com/2078-2489/13/6/272>.

 ## Data Description